MicrosoftDocs/defender-docs/defender-endpoint/mac-resources.md

    cat ~/.zshrc | grep autoload
    ```

-- If the preceding command does not produce any output, you can enable autocompletion using the following command:
+- If the preceding command doesn't produce any output, you can enable autocompletion using the following command:

    ```zsh
    echo "autoload -Uz compinit && compinit" >> ~/.zshrc